Hasengamer/AdmiBotIntergration/README.md

 # Extra Features 🌟

-- Even if the Server is Offline, when its back online, all pending actions will execute
+- Even if the Server was Offline, when its back online, all pending actions will execute

 ## Coming Soon 🔜